nafiu1160/MyDetails/README.md

 - 👀 I’m interested in Software Engineer
 - 🌱 I’m currently learning C Programing
 - 💞️ I’m looking to collaborate on Full Stack Developers
-- 📫 How to reach me [LinkIn](https://www.linkedin.com/in/nafiu1160/)
+- 📫 How to reach me [Link In](https://www.linkedin.com/in/nafiu1160/)

 <!---
 nafiu1160/nafiu1160 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.